Haojen/raycast-ToggleDesktopVisible/README.md

 ---

-You can toggle Desktop file and folder Show and Hidden. sometimes we don't want see Desktop have so many files or folder, So the extension can help you, you can easily switch Desktop visible.
+You can toggle the Desktop file and folder Show and Hidden. sometimes we don't want to see the Desktop have so many files or folders, So the extension can help you, you can easily switch to Desktop visible.

 ### Command
 <img src="./metadata/Screenshot-cmd.png">